cloud-native-toolkit/site-developer-guide/docs/reference/dashboard.md

 ![Developer Dashboard](images/developer-dashboard.png)

 Here are some recent improvements:

 - More tools can be added to the dashboard using a simple `igc tool-config` command
 - Prefix (shown above as "IBM") and Title (shown above as "Cloud Native Toolkit") can be customized to you own names
-- The IBM Cloud link can be overidden to support links to other cloud vendors when OpenShift is running on Azure, AWS, Google Cloud, or VMWare
+- The IBM Cloud link can be overridden to support links to other cloud vendors when OpenShift is running on Azure, AWS, Google Cloud, or VMWare
 - The tools view is split into more columns to enable more reuse of the screen
 - The Cluster information is now available when you click on "Developer Dashboard" title
 - The Toolkit CLI now installs an alias into the `oc` and `kubectl` so it is now possible to open the dashboard quickly using `oc dashboard` and `kubectl dashboard`

-### Tools configured with OpenShift console
+## Tools configured with OpenShift console

 When the administrator configures your developer environment, they can customize a set of short cut links to common tools you often use as a developer.